 The reason for the refugees arriving, was the Russo-Chinese St. Petersburg peace treaty, where it was decided that the Eastern Ili Valley is to be returned to China.
 The muslim people living in the area were given the choice to stay or to leave to the Russian side and within a year the village grew already to the status of a town.
 Zharkent was also the new location of the Russian garrison in the area.

 In 1943 the town was renamed Panfilov in honor of Major General Ivan Panfilov.
 Panfilov was the commander of the 316th Rifle Division and a hero of the defense of Moscow.
-The city lay in the main thoroughfare, Zhibek Zholy Street, dividing the town from west to east.

-The wooden interior, spacious enough to hold 1,000 worshippers with the wooden columns support a decorated, latticed balcony.
+The wooden interior, spacious enough to hold 1 000 worshippers with the wooden columns support a decorated, latticed balcony.
 The minbar at the far end of the room has a strongly Chinese feel, and is surrounded by Chinese-style lanterns.
-The mihrab behind it, a scalloped niche with a door in the back, in contrast draws more heavily from central Asiatic traditions.
+The mihrab behind it, a scalloped niche with a door in the back, in contrast draws more heavily from Central Asiatic traditions.
 The walls surrounding it are decorated with beautiful geometrical and floral designs.
 Beams on the wooden ceiling above are striped, like the skin of a tiger.
 The building was constructed without the use of nails.

 In 1887, the leaders of the Muslim community of the young town decided to raise the funds to construct a mosque.
 The mosque was completed in 1892.
 It survived a major earthquake, as well as neglect in the early Soviet period when it was used as a store.
 The mosque was restored in the 1970s which turned the Zharkent Mosque in practice into an Architectural and Historical Museum.
 Today it remains officially a museum.